hcampbellsills/ProgrammingAssignment4/README.md

 ## Details on how the script works
 Check directly into the script's code for the comments on each step.

-# Output
+# Output files
+/!\ Note: an output directory with an example of data generated with this script is providen in the repository.

+After running the script, the following files are generated:
+* output/Inertial Signals/*.txt: one merged file for the train and test sets for each of the files contained in the *Inertial Signals* folder.
+* output/X.txt: one merged file for the X_train.txt and X_test.txt files.
+* output/subject.txt: one merged file for the subject_train.txt and subject_test.txt files.
+* output/y.txt: one merged files for the y_train.txt and y_test.txt files.
-An analysis_output.csv file with the ";" field separator containing the means for each group of observations (subject x activity).
+* output/summarised_data.csv: a csv file using the ";" field separator and containing the means for each group of observations (subject x activity).
 The file is structured as follows:
     * Column 1: subject.
     * Column 2: activity.
     * Columns 3-n: the mean of the observations for each group (subject x activity).